 The Company is in arrears on filing certain of its statutory tax forms.
-The Company has exposure to taxes payable and late filing penalties and related interest.
-The Company may be required to indemnify flow-through investors for the amount of increased tax payable by the flow-through investor as a consequence of the failure of the Company to incur qualifying exploration expenditures previously renounced to the flow-through investors.
-The Company has estimated a potential liability of tax payable and interest and penalties payable as at February 29, 2012 and has accrued a provision for this, included in accounts payable and accrued liabilities.
+The Company has exposure to late filing penalties and related interest, amounting to \$133,878.
+The Company may also be required to indemnify flow-through investors for the amount of increased tax payable by the flow-through investor as a consequence of the failure of the Company to incur qualifying exploration expenditures previously renounced to the flow-through investors.
+Previously renounced and unspent exploration amounts of \$335,466 relating to the 2006 flow-through shares offering may be subject to such indemnification.
+The Company estimates that the total potential liability is \$190,297 as at February 29, 2013 and has included a provision for this amount together with the interest and penalty accruals in other liabilities.
+The total amount of \$409,217 included within other liabilities includes taxes payable of \$85,042, penalties of \$100,824, shareholder indemnity liability of \$190,297, and total interest of \$33,054.
 The outcome of the amount of actual claims, if any, is contingent on future assessments to the investors.